mohammadarahman/docs/docs/Coding/carch/carch.md

 Write the results in register

+## Processors virtual address space.

+	- stack grows high to low.
+	- heap grows low to high
+	- code is in the bottom
+	- data is next
+	- segfault occurs if stack and heap overlaps
+	- Unallocated memory is protected
+	- text and data is read only

 ##Questions

 1. What is the cache size for ADL CPU?
 1. what is the limitation to give extra large cache memory ? only cost and size?
 1. What is conflict miss.
+1. how to find a data if it is in cache?